Is PayPal Good for Small Businesses? Pros & Cons

 - Shopify: Best non-PayPal option for online stores

-See our full list of recommended PayPal alternatives.
+See our full list of recommended PayPal alternatives or visit our most recommended merchant services.

-Pros & Cons of PayPal Frequently Asked Questions (FAQs)
+Pros and Cons of PayPal Frequently Asked Questions (FAQs)

 Yes.
 Except for those classified as high-risk, most small businesses can use PayPal.
 We even recommend PayPal to occasional sellers and hobbyists because it offers a $0 monthly subscription and does not charge for inactivity.
 PayPal also now has a POS solution for merchants looking to accept payments in-person.